 With the rise of e-commerce in the retail sector, the rate of returns has increased manifold over the past decade.
 As retailers are now forced to implement customer-friendly returns policies, the high returns handling costs and other challenges of reverse logistics can give retailers a tough time.
-Reverse logistics often proves to be particularly challenging due to factors including uneven product quality, lack of clarity over disposition options, and erratic inventory management practices.
-One of the key challenges of reverse logistics here is that it takes almost a dozen steps more to process returns that it does to manage reverse logistics.
+Reverse logistics often prove to be particularly challenging due to factors including uneven product quality, lack of clarity over disposition options, and erratic inventory management practices.
+One of the key challenges of reverse logistics here is that it takes almost a dozen steps more to process returns than it does to manage reverse logistics.
 In this article, experts at Infiniti have curated some key strategies to ensure an optimal reverse logistics process.

 Reverse logistics strategies for retailers